heerambavi1998/sanjeevani/README.md

-# Sanjeevani Hospital Management System
+# Sanjeevani - Health Camp Management

+Sanjeevani is the IIT GN organised free medical health camp for rural communities around the campus.
+This is the app used in the 2018 camp for registrations and token-based queuing.

-A comprehensive hospital management system built with Flask RESTful API backend and a web frontend.
+Built with Flask RESTful API backend and a web frontend, and some love.

 ## Features

 - Patient Management
 - Doctor Management
-- Appointment Scheduling
 - Token Generation System
-- User-friendly Interface

 ## Tech Stack